-Running a small business will be one of the most simultaneously rewarding and stressful experiences.
-Keeping on top of finances, while running day-to-day operations and creating long-term growth opportunities are all just some of the responsibilities that encompass running a small business.
+When you start a business, it is one of the most simultaneously rewarding and stressful experiences.
+Keeping on top of finances, while running day-to-day operations and growing your business are all just some of the responsibilities that encompass running a small business.

 Interested in expanding operations though?
 That endeavor requires ensuring that you are asking your bookkeepers the right questions on how your finances will drive long-term growth for your business.
 Here are a few questions to start the conversation off, and keep the momentum going.

-Many small businesses use a bookkeeper without really engaging with them or asking their opinion.
+Many small businesses find themselves hiring a bookkeeper without really engaging with them or asking their opinion.
 However, they see your business (and your revenue stream) from a different angle.

-Because they see your finances from a different perspective, your bookkeeper is also able to see your business in the long-term and what opportunities there are.
+Because they see your finances from a different perspective, your bookkeeper is also able to see your business in the long-term and what opportunities there are for growing your business.

 They may be able to provide valuable insight on what is keeping your business from achieving sustainable, long-term growth and what measures should be taken to maximize growth prospects.

 Might sound a tad simplistic, but an important question to ask.
-Perhaps you already receive a few reports that you need, and that is it.
+Perhaps you already receive a few reports that you need to understand your profit and loss and that is it.
 But it is important to ask your bookkeeper if there are other reports you should be receiving to best ascertain the financial health of your business.

-There might be aspects of your finances that you are overlooking so your accountant can help you design a financial report system that makes sense for your business.
+These reports help you know if you’re spending too much on the company credit card, what clients still owe you, and where all of your capital and liabilities are.
+There might be aspects of your finances that you are overlooking, so your accountant can help you design a financial report system that makes sense for your business.

-For many small businesses that are just getting started, it will make more sense to start off on a bi-weekly, or monthly schedule.
-Once your business becomes more stable and viable, you could switch the schedule to receive them monthly or quarterly system instead.
+For many small businesses that are just getting started, it will make more sense to start off on a bi-weekly or monthly schedule.
+Once your business becomes more stable and viable, you could switch the schedule to receive them monthly or quarterly instead.

-Ask your bookkeeper their thoughts about your financial operations, whether you are on the right track and where they see room for improvement.
-They can advise on best practices and industry standards from a different perspective, which can be extremely helpful.
+Ask your bookkeeper their thoughts about your financial operations, whether you are on the right track, and where they see room for improvement.
+They can advise on best practices, necessary accounting software, and industry standards from a different perspective, which can be extremely helpful.